-Until 1891 the land where Sunnyside would be laid out was part of the Rancho San Miguel, and used for dairy grazing and farming.
+Until 1891 the land where Sunnyside would be laid out was part of the Rancho San Miguel, and used for dairy farming.
 That year the Sunnyside Land Company was formed, and streets and lots mapped out for the tract, with Behrend Joost as its president.
 There was no concerted development during those early years.
-Joost pursued instead his real money-making project of establishing the first electric streetcar line in San Francisco, which involved building the Sunnyside Powerhouse at the corner of Circular Ave and Sunnyside Avenue (later Monterey Blvd) in 1892.
+Instead Joost pursued his real money-making project of establishing the first electric streetcar line in San Francisco, which involved building the Sunnyside Powerhouse at the corner of Circular Ave and Sunnyside Avenue (later Monterey Blvd) in 1892.

 People lived with wells to provide water with windmills to pump it up, outhouses on the back of their lots, and many kept their own cows and horses.
 This is part of the reason lots are so deep (100 or 112 feet) to accommodate these necessities.

 City government changed after the 1906 Quake and Fire, when efforts were made to address the notorious corruption that had plagued it before.
 Outlying districts like Sunnyside got more funds and attention as people moved further from the city center.
 The streetcar line was extended down Monterey Boulevard in 1909, finally fulfilling a promise made by the company in 1892.
 This critical transit link made living in this district more accessible, and development picked up.
 Sewers were installed in 1913–at the expense of Sunnyside property owners.
 Activism by residents drove improvements.

 House construction and shopping venues increased through the 1920s.
 Many of the neighborhood’s houses date to this time.
 The dirt streets were finally paved and sidewalks laid then.

 By the mid-1920s, Monterey Boulevard had dozens of local businesses, as well as the numerous little shops throughout the neighborhood on residential corners.
 In 1926, Saint Finn Barr Catholic Church was built at Hearst and Edna, and it was a center of neighborhood life for this working-class community for much of the twentieth century.

-After World War Two, the undeveloped blocks above Mangels Avenue filled out with new houses.
-A long-needed public park for this growing neighborhood, Sunnyside Playground, was finally built in the 1960s.
+After World War Two, the undeveloped blocks above Joost Avenue filled out with new houses.
+A long-needed public park for this growing neighborhood, Sunnyside Playground, was finally built in the mid-1960s.